NoTArZuZ/Dotfiles/README.md

 | theme-changer  | Theme changer (DoomOne, CatppuccinMocha, Dracula, Gruvbox, RosePine, Wal) |
 | yt-download    | Download videos or audio using yt-dlp                                     |

-Some scripts will require these directories:
+Some scripts will only work on nixos and require these directories:

 * ~/Pictures/Wallpapers
 * ~/Pictures/Screenshots